pjfanning/jackson-scala3-reflection-extensions/README.md

 to get type info based on Scala 3 [Tasty](https://docs.scala-lang.org/scala3/guides/tasty-overview.html) files (or at compile time, see Performance section).

+The problem that this lib solves in described in this [FAQ entry](https://github.com/FasterXML/jackson-module-scala/wiki/FAQ#deserializing-optionint-seqint-and-other-primitive-challenges).

 This lib is designed to used with [jackson-module-scala](https://github.com/FasterXML/jackson-module-scala).
 By default, jackson-module-scala uses Java reflection to work out the class structure.